The Major League Baseball Swing (Rotational Hitting)

 Babe Ruth gave the same advice back in the 1920s.
 So, this is nothing new.

-• Stride via falling/pushing forward with your torso (preferred).
+• Stride via back leg drive (preferred) then push/fall forward.
 Front leg underbody and rear leg behind you.
-Pick up your front leg.
+Pick up your front leg and drive/fall forward.

-• No stride with a leg kick (fall forward).
+• No stride with a leg kick (fall forward) (see Note 1 below).
 Pick up your front knee and fall down.

 Chipper Jones Coil